emqx/HBridge/README.md

 $ stack run -- HBridge --config etc/config.yaml +RTS -T
 ```

-In this example, there exists two MQTT brokers `B1` and `B2` and a TCP one `B3` that connects to the bridge.
-The bridge forwards messages from `B1` to `B2` and vice versa. `B3` sends plain messages to the bridge periodically.
+In this example, there exists two MQTT brokers `B1` and `B2` and two TCP ones `B3` and `B4` that connects to the bridge.
+The bridge forwards messages from `B1` and `B2` to other brokers.
+Also, `B3` sends messages to `B4` and vice versa.

-The running status can be found at `localhost:22333`.
+The system running status can be found at `localhost:22333`.
 This is provided by `ekg` package. `+RTS -T` is not required if you do not need this function.

-After the connections are established, it is possible to run commands in the `monitor` console.
-It only supports few commands such as listing and modifying processing functions in bridge.
-You can type `<TAB>` for completions. **Note that this function is at very early stage.**
+The status of the bridge can be obtained by

+- `curl -X GET localhost:8999/funcs`
+- `curl -X GET localhost:8999/metrics`

 ## Configuration